ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 - Need to get coins sorted to learn the Rite to make the Soul gem

+- Spend 10 days

+## Session 22 -- 2026.06.28

+- Return to the crypt

+- Speak to the dead priest, a lector priest so records when rituals and rites are performed, trained in law

+- Told not to wake the King

+- Trap Keppelmeister in the sardonyx

+- Astral Gate from Hoffitt to the Library Leng, a Necromentaim that moves around

+- Head to Mashahara via the House of Fire

+- Buy 150 lb of dates in Mary and then sell Mashahara

+- Bronze and brass in the market

+- Lots of weaving

+- Find the glaziers in a small section near the jewelers

+- Glazier is away and should be back in four days

+- Purfumer have a cream purfume

+- 5lb of sandlewood available and 53 oz of black mir

+- Spend 3 days drinking etc

+- Return to Oswald, looks to not be from here and very young (25-26) for his ability, wearing layered robes, journey upon death are the norns

+- Would cost 30gs for him to visit Alusia

+- Go to Ardavale, walk for a day then fly to Karminthe

+- Karminthe doesn't have any walls

+- Has a caravanseri

+- Has fancy wine distilled and added walnut

+- Find portal

+## Session 23 -- 2026-07-05

+- Can get almonds and wool, either as raw wool or thread

+- Buy 20 carpets of the just, 100sp each

+- Buy four large carpets (40x40)

+- Spend two days for folding

+- Portal of Muktu

+- Rest for a day

+- Head out of town with plan to fly south along river

+- Travel for four hours

+- First hour over a lust canyon

+- Drop down 1500 feet

+- River and road together but need to follow the road

+- Land and rest, recast wings

+- Follow road and fly another 240 miles

+- Rest overnight and walk into Tintagel and arrive around midday

+- Head to the smiths

+- Slaydar gets his hand attached with disturbing sounds of mechanical whiring then grinding

+- Have a cup of tea why Slaydar suffers

+- Next cavaran is 26 days in future

+- Sin get some strange silver healing on her broken arm, part of her forearm and upper arm in the astral

+- Sell white sandel wood for 61600sp

+- Sea north of the forest of Hurcanian, which is north of the Keep of Five Faces, around 100 miles north-south and over  1000 miles east-west

+- Ask Pskaithe

+  1. Shemyaza is the general area of Goner Depe
+  2. Communicate in the language Celestial
+  3. Doesn't know how to get to the elemental center of Tanuel
+  4. Has the ITN of Shemyaza

+- Use Astral gate to Muktu then fly north

+- Find area of London Plain trees

+- Forest mostly pine

+- Far too many wolves for area

+- Reach beach on inland sea

+- Recast wings

+- Use restorative and waters of healing

+- Travel for another day

+- Arrive at Mary

 # Items - Unclaimed

+## Copper Scroll of Discipline and Mental Fortitude

+24 hours after this scroll is opened, it will crumble to a greenish dust.
+Whoever reads from this scroll for 4 hours may advance their FT by 1 per Adventure or Season, whichever is least.

+There is no upper limit to which their FT value can ascend.

+## Rod of Fear

+This sceptre has an ebon haft and a head in the shape of a fist made from black bronze and weighs 3 lbs.
+It has a base Strike Chance of 57%, inflicts D10 + 5 C Class damage and has a range of 7 hexes.

+Three times a day, resetting at midnight, the wielder may point this weapon at a legal target within range of their Fear spell as a part of the Cast Action.
+If the target fails to Resist the magic, then the Rank of the Spell and the Rank of this weapon are added to the result of the Fright Check.

 ## Burning Crossbow